 Bill 44-21, Montgomery County Green Bank - Funding - Fuel Tax Revenue, with Lead Sponsors Council President Hucker and Councilmember Friedson, and Co-Sponsors Council Vice-President Albornoz and Councilmembers Riemer, Navarro, Katz, Rice and Jawando, was introduced on November 16, 2021.
-A public hearing is scheduled for December 7, 2021 at 1:30 p.m.1
+A public hearing was held on December 7, 2021 at 1:30 p.m. and a joint Government Operations & Fiscal Policy and Transportation & Environment Committee worksession was held on December 9, 2022.